Union Pacific Fairbanks-Morse Erie Builts

 The last four cab units and two booster units were delivered in the 700-series numbers.
 In this new number scheme, only the booster units were given a B-suffix (some booster units from other builders received a C-suffix), while the cab units received no letter suffix at all.

-Reassigned from passenger service (700 series) to freight service (650 series) in February 1953; reballasted from 341,500 pounds operating weight (238,400 pounds weight on drivers) to 357,300 pounds operating weight (248,900 pounds weight on drivers); gear ratio changed from 63:24 to 68:19.
+UP internal records show the Erie-built units reassigned from passenger service (700 series) to freight service (650 series) in February 1953; reballasted from 341,500 pounds operating weight (238,400 pounds weight on drivers) to 357,300 pounds operating weight (248,900 pounds weight on drivers); gear ratio changed from 63:24 to 68:19.
+(No photos have been found showing these units in freight service.)

 With their reassignment to the Northwestern District in 1953, and to clear the 700-series for use by new GP7s, the Erie-builts were renumbered to the 650-series numbers, which they kept until their retirement.